MattStenquist/CSS3-Animations/README.txt

 This is a simple Animations Library.
 Just copy and paste the code into your project files to have these animations take effect on whatever you're building.
+Over time I will be adding more css-files and compiled animations.